gowthamraj07/Android-Widgets/libraries/formatedittext/README.md

 Currently this library supports any formats without dash (-) operator in output, as it uses dash (-) operator to specify the format.

-Note : Currently this formatter supports only numbers (as user input).
+Note :
-But all special characters (obviously except dash operator) including alphabet can be in format.
-So, the following code is important.
+Due to a bug in emulator [*Check this answer*](https://stackoverflow.com/a/9146166/1679946), If no input type is mentioned (example: as below), then characters might be duplicated

     android:inputType="number"